 "You're right about both," confirmed Harry, leaning back in his seat a bit.
 "And Trelawney's initials were on the shelf, along with yours.
 Anyway, I didn't learn about it today.
 I've known about it since Christmas."

 "Christmas, you say..."
 Dumbledore was tugging at his beard.
-"There is no one but myself who could have told you the prophecy in full, and I most certainly didn't."
+"There is no one but myself who could have told you the prophesy in full, and I most certainly didn't."
 He paused for a moment and looked at Harry again.
-"Though it seems silly to ask, did I happen to tell you the prophecy this past Christmas?"
+"Though it seems silly to ask, did I happen to tell you the prophesy this past Christmas?"